COVID FAQs update 30/12/2021

 Firstly please complete a Covid Decelaration Form before your first visit to the Club, parents please complete one for your children under 18 years.

 When will you reopen?

-The Ski Club of Ireland will reopen for members in September 2021 and for lessons mid September.
+The Ski Club of Ireland reopened for members in September 2021 and for lessons mid September.
 We will be delighted to welcome you back.